 Japanese habits and customs

-The Japanese have an extensive collection of habits and customs that are interesting to learn. and in this article we will look at some of those customs.
-We will cite random customs, manners, rules and habits.
-Unfortunately there is no way to categorize this article, we will only mention the most common, and important facts that you should know.
+The Japanese have an extensive collection of interesting habits and customs to learn.
+And in this article we'll look at some of those customs.
+We'll mention customs, manners, rules and random habits.
+Unfortunately there's no way to categorize them in this article, we'll just mention the most common ones, and important facts you should know.

 We also recommend reading: